-Docker provides an open standard for packaging and distributing containerized applications.
-Using Docker, you can build and run containers, and store and share container images.
+Docker provides an open standard for packaging and distributing containerised applications.
+Using Docker, you can build and run containers and store and share container images.

-Kubernetes orchestrates and manages the distributed, containerized applications that Docker creates.
-It also provides the infrastructure needed to deploy and run those applications on a cluster of machines.Learn more about Kubernetes vs Docker
+Kubernetes orchestrates and manages the distributed, containerised applications that Docker creates.
+It also provides the infrastructure needed to deploy and run those applications on a cluster of machines.Learn more about Kubernetes vs. Docker